priiyajha/NetflixInspiredPortfolio/replit.md

-# Portfolio Application
+# Portfolio Application - Farooq Chisty

 ## Overview

-This is a modern portfolio application built with a React frontend and Express backend, showcasing projects and professional information in a Netflix-inspired dark theme.
+This is a modern portfolio application built with a React frontend and Express backend, showcasing Farooq Chisty's projects and professional information in a Netflix-inspired dark theme.
 The application uses a monorepo structure with shared schemas and TypeScript throughout.

 ## User Preferences